cogent3/cogent3/doc/cookbook/simple_trees.rst

     tr = make_tree("(B:3,(C:2,D:4):5);")
     tr.tip_to_root_distances()

-Can also be done for a subset oif tips.
+Can also be done for a subset of tips.

 .. jupyter-execute::